sahookarishma/Braintumor_image_classification/README.md

 ## 📁 Dataset

-The dataset consists of brain MRI images pre-labeled as either normal or tumorous.
+The dataset consists of brain MRI images pre-labeled as either normal or tumorous taken from Kaggle.
 Images are preprocessed for input into a convolutional neural network.

 > 📌 *Ensure your dataset is organized into two folders within a `train/` and `test/` directory, e.g.:*